The Crossley Heath School

-The Crossley Heath School is an 11–18 mixed, grammar school and sixth form with academy status in Halifax, West Yorkshire, England.
+The Crossley Heath School is an 11–18 co-educational, grammar school and sixth form with academy status in Halifax, West Yorkshire, England.
 It was established in 1985 following the amalgamation of Heath Grammar School and Crossley and Porter School.
 It is part of The Crossley Heath School Academy Trust Limited.

 History

 The Crossley Heath School was established in 1985 following the amalgamation of Heath Grammar School and Crossley and Porter School.

 Heath Grammar School

 Heath Grammar School, Free School Lane, Halifax, West Yorkshire was founded in 1585 by Dr. John Favour.
 Its full title was The Free Grammar School of Queen Elizabeth.
 Henry Farror and his brother gave 2 acre of land in Skircoat Green and personally obtained the school charter from Elizabeth I of England at his own expense.
 Dr Favour became the Vicar of Halifax in 1593.

 The original governors selected from among the most respectable of the parishioners were responsible for the appointment of the head master and usher the former of whom must have been a student for a period of five years at one of the Universities.
 The school house with 6 acre of land contiguous to it was given by Gilbert Earl of Shrewsbury, Edward Savile Esq and Sir George Savile Knt in 1598 and several benefactions have since been added to the original endowment among which is one by the Rev Thomas Milner who by will in 1722 assigned to the Master and Fellows of Magdalene College, Cambridge, a reversionary grant of £1000 for founding three scholarships for the benefit of the schools at Haversham, Leeds and Halifax and in 1736 his sister added £200 for the same purpose.
 The head master received £80 per annum, out of which he paid an usher of his own appointment.

 The seal of Heath Grammar School shows a book with the Latin words: "Qui mihi discipulus puer es cupis atque" which translates to "You who are my pupil and wish to be taught".
 The main school is now a listed Building.